coldfix/pydicti/README.rst

 dicti
 =====

-Object of type ``dicti`` are dictionaries that feature case insensitive item access:
+Objects of type ``dicti`` are dictionaries that feature case insensitive item access:

 .. code:: python